the-au-forml-lab/plgroup/readme.md

 </p><strong>Ranked choice voting</strong> generates multiple paper suggestions and readers vote for a winner.
 </td></tr></table>

-### Workflow II: random paper suggestion
+### Workflow II: reviewer approval

-This workflow chooses randomly one paper suggestion.
-It creates a matching PR and designated reviewers must approve the PR.
+This workflow chooses randomly one paper suggestion and designated reviewers must approve the PR.
-Once a sufficient number of reviewers accept the suggestion, it will be merged.
+Once a sufficient number of reviewers accept the suggestion, the PR is merged.
 Closing a suggestion without approval automatically generates a new suggestion.
 This process repeats until a satisfactory suggestion has been found.
 The relevant GitHub actions is "Random paper".